daglem/reDIP-64/README.md

 ## Disclaimer

-Please note that this is only my third board - rookie mistakes are probably made, and feedback is welcome.
+Please note that this is only my third board design - rookie mistakes are probably made, and feedback is welcome.

 ## Board images